neo-project/docs/tutorial/en-us/2-wallet/1-Introduction_to_wallets.md

 Although a wallet is used to access NEO, GAS, and other NEO-based tokens, the name "wallet" is actually a misnomer.
 At its core, a wallet is a cryptographic public/private key pair which is used to sign and authenticate database transactions that occur on the NEO network.

 Let's first consider how a user would perform a write operation on a traditional centralized database, and compare it to how a user would perform a write operation on the NEO blockchain.
-This should help clear up the misconception that coins are stored on a wallet, as opposed to them being stored in the blockckchain.
+This should help clear up the misconception that coins are stored on a wallet, as opposed to them being stored in the blockchain.

 ## Centralized Database
 In client/server architecture, a user would first create an account using identity credentials such as an email/password combination.
 These credentials are then stored on the service's database.
 When the user logs in to the service they receive a session token in their local environment which allows them to perform write operations on the services database.